 2. Increased Toilet Breakdowns

 With more people in your building, there’ll be more flushes.
-Unfortunately, the components to your toilets are prone to breaking, including the handle and flapper system.
-While you can’t do much about the components breaking, you can make sure that your maintenance team has extra toilet repair kits and handles on hand so that they can make quick toilet repairs.
+Unfortunately, components to your toilets are prone to breaking, including the handle and flapper system.
+While you can’t do much about the components breaking, you can make sure your maintenance team has extra toilet repair kits and handles on hand so they can make quick toilet repairs.

 3. Plumbing Pipe Leaks

-More water flowing in your plumbing system and draining down your drains can mean more pipe leaks.
-It ensure your plumbing system can handle the increased flow, it’s a good idea to get a plumbing inspection.
+More water flowing into your plumbing system and draining down your drains can mean more pipe leaks.
+It ensures your plumbing system can handle the increased flow, it’s a good idea to get a plumbing inspection.
 These inspections will tell you if you have any current plumbing problems or if you can expect intermediate plumbing problems.
 By knowing the condition of your plumbing system, you will be better able to plan for repairs.

 4. Water Heater Failures